 Pizza & baked goods: One way that Romans enjoy pizza is by the slice (al taglio).
 At some eateries, you will encounter huge rectangular pizzas where you order a segment by weight.
 You can order 100 grams (an etto) for a snack, or if you’re getting more than one kind have them whack off more for a meal-sized portion.
 And by whack off, I mean they take a big knife and…whack…slice off a hunk of pizza which is then folded in paper for you to take away and enjoy.
 Antico Forno Roscioli serves up some of the best in town.
 They also have delicious baked goods, since this is the oven (forno) branch of the many Roscioli eateries, which include a formal restaurant and a deli.

 Pizza, pasta, & meat: Another way to order a pizza is by the pie.
 In Italy, the entire pie is one serving size.
 The most famous is the Margherita which is simply made with tomato sauce and mozzarella—sometimes there is a sprig of basil.
 There are plenty of other concoctions to try though.
 Remember that peperoni does not indicate meat, it means peppers.
 If you want a spicy meat on your pizza, then order one with salsiccia (sausage).
-A place that I really enjoy for its pizza, pasta, and meat dishes is Trattoria Pizzeria Luzzi near the Colosseum.
-They serve a great Amatriciana pasta (my favorite), succulent chicken, great vegetable dishes, hearty bread, and tasty pizza pies.
+A place that I enjoy for its pizza, pasta, and meat dishes is Trattoria Pizzeria Luzzi near the Colosseum.
+They serve a great Amatriciana pasta (my favorite), succulent chicken, great vegetable dishes, and hearty bread.
+Their pizza is on the cheesy side, but has good sauce and nice crust.
 The prices are fair, too.

 Jewish-style artichokes: If you’re in Rome during spring, you have to try Jewish artichokes (carciofi alla giudia).
 These are fried artichokes so silky and delicate that they do not resemble the prickly kind served in the States.
 Nonna Betta in the Jewish Quarter serves up some of the best.
 I love their delicate, flaky fried fish, too.
 It is a little more expensive than some of the other eateries on this list, so you may just want to have antipasto there.